-The Platinum Charge card comes with a range of hotel and other elite status benefits.
-We’ve covered off exactly what you’ll receive in a dedicated guide, but the key benefits are Starwood Preferred Guest Gold and Club Carlson Gold Elite status.
+The Platinum Business Card comes with a range of hotel and other elite status benefits.
+We’ve covered off exactly what you’ll receive in a dedicated guide, but the key benefits are Marriott Bonvoy Gold Elite, Hilton Honors Gold, and Radisson Rewards Gold Elite status.

-It is difficult to provide too much commentary on the card’s insurance coverage given that each person’s insurance needs are different – So check out the full Platinum Business Charge Insurance PDS and assess whether it will cover your needs.
+It is difficult to provide too much commentary on the card’s insurance coverage given that each person’s insurance needs are different, so check out the full Platinum Business Card Insurance PDS and assess whether it will cover your needs.

-Depending upon the type of cover, the insurance is activated by either just being a Platinum Business Charge cardholder, or by making a purchase of an eligible item.
+Depending upon the type of cover, the insurance is activated by either just being a Platinum Business Card Member, or by making a purchase of an eligible item.

 The insurances included are:

-- Monthly Business Expense Insurance, where the cardholder will receive protection in the event of they are temporarily unable to run their business, to a maximum of $12,000
+- Monthly Business Expense Insurance, where the Card Member will receive protection in the event of they are temporarily unable to run their business, to a maximum of $12,000

-- Travel insurance, including for points redemption bookings from using points earned by your Platinum Charge
+- Travel insurance, including for points redemption bookings from using points earned by your Platinum Business Card

 - Purchase protection

 - Up to $125,000 of Loss Damage Waiver insurance for rental cars